top of page

 3. Rescission

-Rescission gives non-breaching parties the legal ability to withdraw from the legally binding agreement or contract.
+Rescission allows non-breaching parties to withdraw from the legally binding agreement or contract.
 The likelihood of obtaining rescission of the contract or agreement should be evaluated by an experienced prescreened California business attorney.

 4. Liquidated Damages